 - design skills to innovate and transform oneself.

 Today, managers face three challenges.
-First: support their personnel to go beyond frameworks; second: define new ones, for it is up to them to establish standards and guarantee results; and third: include people in the process of digital transformation to balance the rising power of Artificial Intelligence.
+First: to encourage their personnel to think outside the box; second: to define new frameworks, for it is up to the managers to establish standards and guarantee results; and third: to get people involved in the process of digital transformation to balance the rising power of artificial intelligence.

 Fonctions RH (Available in French only)

 Fonctions RH, with M. Thevenet, E. Marbot , AF Bender, Pearson, 4tH edition, 2017.

 This book presents most of the HRM topics organised into 4 sections: (1) HR organisation and HR strategy; (2) HR Direction, operational choices and putting ideas into practice; (3) HR Management with coordination and administrative responsibilities; (4) The necessity for managers to use HR applications daily.

 Stakes, objectives, practices and skills are analysed at every level.
 The book is coauthored with experienced HR professors at Cnam University in Paris.
 All of the authors have dual experience in teaching and business management.
 Numerous different approaches to comprehending and effectively implementing HR applications are illustrated with up-to-date examples.
 An invaluable resource for students and HR managers.

 Gestion des compétences et GPEC (Available in French only)